~ a short story

 “Guess it’s up to me to absolve yours!”
 Spider-Man exclaimed.

 “Attaboy,” Goblin gurgled.

 With that, Spider-Man jumped into action, finally free from the nerve agent.
-He used his left to fire a surprise web attack right intended to blind.
+He used his left to fire a surprise web attack intended to blind.
 It landed true, stuck over the goblin mask’s left eye before the glass covering could shutter down; the other stared back with a fearful intensity.
-Spidey’s strength nearly failed from that glare as he delivered a right hook toward Goblin’s elongated mouth.
+Spidey’s strength nearly failed from the murderous intensity of that glare as he delivered a right hook toward Goblin’s elongated mouth.

 His sense tingled with a terrifying intuition.
 This was the first moment in Peter’s short career as a hero that he struck with less than certain intention.
 It was the first time he engaged in battle with the prospect *not* that he may lose — but that he may not deserve to win.